-- At least 51% of the faculty members in the student's division (keyboard/percussion, strings, voice, brass, or winds), selected by the division coordinator will adjudicate student juries. - One faculty member from outside of the division is selected by the department chair.
-This faculty member must have some experience with the performance medium. - The panel must total an odd number of members to eliminate the possibility of a tied result. - An additional faculty member will serve as a non-voting facilitator. - The student's applied instructor cannot be a voting member of the panel.
+- At least 51% of the faculty members in the student's division (keyboard/percussion, strings, voice, brass, or winds), selected by the division coordinator will adjudicate student juries. - One faculty member must be selected from outside of the division.
+This faculty member must have some experience with the performance medium. - The panel must total an odd number of members to eliminate the possibility of a tied result. - One additional faculty member will serve as a non-voting facilitator. - The student's applied instructor cannot be a voting member of the panel.